zoarder/solution-template/README.md

-# Read following points very carefully before you start
+# Read theses very carefully before you start

 ### How it works: